karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 After the end of the war, the Nuremberg trials laid bare the atrocities conducted in medical research by the Nazis.
 In the aftermath of the trials, the medical sciences established a set of rules — The Nuremberg Code — to control future experiments involving human subjects.
 The Nuremberg Code has influenced medical codes of ethics around the world, as has the exposure of experiments that had failed to follow it even three decades later, such as the infamous [Tuskegee syphilis experiment](https://en.wikipedia.org/wiki/Tuskegee_syphilis_experiment).

-The direct impact of AI experiments and applications on users isn't quite as inhumane as the Tuskegee and Nazi experimentations, but in the face of an overwhelming and growing body of evidence of algorithms being biased against certain demographic cohorts, it is important that the discussion happens sooner or later.
+The direct potential negative impact of AI experiments and applications on users isn't quite as inhumane as the Tuskegee and Nazi experimentations, but in the face of an overwhelming and growing body of evidence of algorithms being biased against certain demographic cohorts, it is important that a dialogue takes place sooner or later.
 AI systems can be biased based on who builds them, the way they are developed, and how they’re eventually deployed.
 This is known as algorithmic bias.

 While the data sciences have not developed a Nuremberg Code of their own yet, the social implications of research in artificial intelligence are starting to be addressed in some curricula.
 But even as the debates are starting to sprout up, what is still lacking is a discipline-wide discussion to grapple with questions of how to tackle societal and historical inequities that are reinforced by AI algorithms.